Many books and websites are used to identify the plants, including:

 •Southeastern Arizona Wildflowers and Plants - www.fireflyforest.com/flowers/ by T. Beth Kinsey

-Some of the photos are products of the focus stacking technique to put into focus what I want and blur the rest.
-I use either the focus barrel or a Kirk FR-2 focussing rail.
+Some of the photos are products of the focus stacking technique to put into focus the subject and blur the rest.
+I use either the lens focus barrel or a Kirk FR-2 focussing rail.

-Most photos were taken with natural light often using a diffuser to reduce shadows.
-In addition, some were made using a Nikon RC1 macro flash system.
+Most photos were taken with natural light, often using a diffuser to reduce shadows.
+Some were taken using a Nikon RC1 macro flash system.

-Almost all photos are shot with camera RAW file format and developed with Adobe Lightroom, Photoshop (to a limited extent) and Color Efex4 Pro software on a Mac.
-For the focus stacks I use Helicon Focus software to process the images.
+Almost all photos are shot in camera RAW file format and developed on a Mac with Adobe Lightroom, followed by Photoshop (to a very limited extent), Topaz Photo AI to reduce noise and sometimes Color Efex4 Pro software for contrast enhancement.
+For the focus stacks I use Helicon Focus software.

-The processing steps consist of first identifying the plants and organizing them into collections in Lightroom and adding keywords.
-The photos are cropped and exposures adjusted before converting to JPEGs and uploading to my website using Blocs web development software.
+The processing steps consist of first organizing the images by location into collections in Lightroom, identifying the plants and adding keywords.
+The photos are cropped and exposures adjusted in Lightroom.
+The winners are processed in Topaz AI for noise if necessary and converted to JPEGs.
+These are uploaded to this website using Blocs web development software.

 Many of the photos on this site were taken while hiking.
-But along with that, mountain biking is a great way to get to some more remote wildflower sites, and it’s quicker than walking.
+Along with that, I often use my mountain bike.
+It's a great way to get to more remote wildflower sites, and it’s quicker than walking.
 My backpack is usually loaded with a camera, hiking tripod, biking equipment and water for the day.
 If it’s an aggressive ride, I’ll take my small Sony RX100-III camera, and for easier rides my DSLR with macro lens will be in the backpack.

 If you would like to contact me about the site, I’d love to hear from you!
 Please click here.
 Corrections to identifications are much appreciated!